satellite-image-deep-learning/techniques/README.md

 * [Semantic-segmentation repo by fuweifu-vtoo](https://github.com/fuweifu-vtoo/Semantic-segmentation) -> uses pytorch and the [Massachusetts Buildings & Roads Datasets](https://www.cs.toronto.edu/~vmnih/data/)
 * [Mask_RCNN-for-Caravans](https://github.com/OrdnanceSurvey/Mask_RCNN-for-Caravans) -> detect caravan footprints from OS imagery
 * [remote-sensing-solar-pv](https://github.com/Lkruitwagen/remote-sensing-solar-pv) -> A repository for sharing progress on the automated detection of solar PV arrays in sentinel-2 remote sensing imagery
+* [Extracting buildings and roads from AWS Open Data using Amazon SageMaker](https://aws.amazon.com/blogs/machine-learning/extracting-buildings-and-roads-from-aws-open-data-using-amazon-sagemaker/) -> uses merged RGB (SpaceNet) and LiDAR (USGS 3DEP) datasets with Unet to reproduce the winning algorithm from SpaceNet challenge 4 by XD_XD.
+With [repo](https://github.com/aws-samples/aws-open-data-satellite-lidar-tutorial)
+* [TF-SegNet](https://github.com/mathildor/TF-SegNet) -> AirNet is a segmentation network based on SegNet, but with some modifications

 ### Semantic segmentation - roads
 * [Semantic segmentation of roads and highways using Sentinel-2 imagery (10m) super-resolved using the SENX4 model up to x4 the initial spatial resolution (2.5m)](https://tracasa.es/innovative-stories/sen2roadlasviastambiensevendesdesentinel-2/) (results, no repo)